mwcproject/mwc-qt-wallet/DOC/cold_wallet_software_installation_guide.md

 *   Select Settings->Wi-Fi
 *   Verify that you are in airplane mode.

-See the section _Disable All Network Connections_ in the installation instructions at the beginning of this file for more information.
+See the section [Disable All Network Connections](#disable-all-network-connections) at the beginning of this guide for more information.

 ### Uninstall Using Command Line
 To uninstall the mwc-qt-wallet package, follow these steps: